William Porcher DuBose: Ministry

-After the war, on September 9, 1866, DuBose was ordained as a priest in the Episcopal Church by Bishop Thomas F. Davis.
+After the war, on September 9, 1866, DuBose was ordained a priest in the Episcopal Church by Bishop Thomas F. Davis.
 (He had aligned with the Protestant Episcopal Church in the Confederate States of America during the conflict, when his brother served as Attorney General of the Confederacy).
-The Rev. DuBose served St. John's Parish, Fairfield, which included St. Stephen's Episcopal Church and St. John's Episcopal Church in Winnsboro.
+DuBose served St. John's Parish, Fairfield, which included St. Stephen's Episcopal Church and St. John's Episcopal Church in Winnsboro.
 While there, DuBose also taught Greek at his alma mater, Mt.
 Zion College.

 In January 1868, DuBose was called as rector of Trinity Church in Abbeville, South Carolina.
-At the diocesan convention in 1870, he was considered to be a serious contender to succeed The Rt.
-Rev. Davis, which DuBose later considered a "fortunate escape".
+At the diocesan convention in 1870, he was considered to be a serious contender to succeed Bp.
+Davis, which DuBose later considered a "fortunate escape".

-In July 1871, Vice-Chancellor Charles Todd Quintard nominated The Rev. DuBose to serve as Chaplain of the newly established University of the South and Professor of the School of Moral Science and the Evidences of the Christian Religion.
+In July 1871, Vice-Chancellor Charles Todd Quintard nominated DuBose to serve as Chaplain of the newly established University of the South and Professor of the School of Moral Science and the Evidences of the Christian Religion.
 DuBose served as Chaplain of the school from 1871-1883 (he was succeeded by Thomas Frank Gailor).
 He helped to establish the Theological Department at the university, which would later be known as the School of Theology at the University of the South.
 A professor in the Theological Department from 1877-1893, DuBose was elected Dean of the Theological Department.
 He served in that position from 1894 until retiring in 1908.
 He has been described as possibly the "greatest theologian that the Episcopal Church in the USA has produced."